write2sv/ionic4-date-picker/README.md

  `[dayLabels]` - An array of day label strings. (not required.
 Default is ['S', 'M', 'T', 'W', 'T', 'F', 'S'];)

+ `[validDates]` - An array of Date objects.
+When this is provided all the other dates will be disabled.
+The component still respects start date and end date if provided (not required.
+Default is [];)

 ## Styling Options ###
   ```
     <ionic-calendar-date-picker [notInCalendarStyle]="{'color': 'red', 'font-weight': 'bold'}"></ionic-calendar-date-picker>